 COVID-19 Funeral Assistance

-The COVID-19 pandemic has brought overwhelming grief to many families.
-The Federal Emergency Management Agency (FEMA) will provide financial assistance for COVID-19-related funeral expenses incurred after January 20, 2020.
+In response to the loss brought upon by the COVID-19 pandemic, the Federal Emergency Management Agency (FEMA) will provide financial assistance for COVID-19-related funeral expenses incurred after January 20, 2020.

 To be eligible for funeral assistance, you must meet these conditions: